jorgenpt/Polish/README.md

 Polish, Sparkle utilities
 =========================

+'Polish your software so it will [Sparkle][0] even brighter!'

 About
 -----
-Polish is a set of tools I personally find useful to use with Sparkle, to make appcasts and release notes simpler to update and maintain.
+Polish is a set of tools meant to complement [Sparkle][0], by making appcasts and release notes simpler to create and maintain.

+It also adds support for something I call 'cumulative release notes', which basically means that a user upgrading from 0.1 to 0.4 will not just see the changes in 0.4 (current Sparkle behavior), but also changes in any intermediate updates, like 0.2 and 0.3.

 Eventually I intend to add support for capturing system profile information (or extract it from web server logs) and slightly unrelated - tools to create and